I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfinterrupt-disable.md

-For more information about handling interrupts in UMDF drivers, see <a href="wdf.accessing_hardware_and_handling_interrupts">Accessing Hardware and Handling Interrupts</a>.
+For more information about handling interrupts in UMDF drivers, see <a href="https://msdn.microsoft.com/25D526CF-7C37-4D10-B099-352933F92F98">Accessing Hardware and Handling Interrupts</a>.

 The following code example disables the device interrupt that is associated with a specified interrupt object.